Academic and Support Services

 We subscribe to and follow PL 113-146 Section 702, The Veterans Access, Choice and Accountability ACT of 2014.

-Or visit the Military & Veteran Services website.
+For more information, please contact the following offices or visit the Military & Veteran Services website.

 Psychological and Counseling Services

 We also aim to serve the community while being part of the community.
-As community members with specialized training in working with the university population, we are knowledgeable about the special needs of students, faculty, staff.
+As community members with specialized training in working with the university population, we are knowledgeable about the special needs of students, faculty, and staff.
 A large part of our community work focuses on prevention; we believe that increased awareness of healthy ways to cope with stress can help the UNH community and its individual members achieve their professional and personal goals.

 All information about a student's visits to PACS is confidential and cannot be released without the written permission of the student.
 The University of New Hampshire Psychological and Counseling Services has been accredited by the International Association of Counseling Services since 1978.

-For more information, call (603) 862-2090 or visit http://www.unh.edu/pacs.
+For more information, call (603) 862-2090 or visit the PACS website.

 Student Accessibility Services